amychurchwell/SASS/README.md

 ##### Philosophy
 ###### KISS - Keep it simple, stupid!
 My ultimate goal for the day is to focus on creating code that is _not repetitive_, straight-forward, and clear.
 I want to use the most direct approach to solve a problem, only using mixins and functions that help me achieve simplicity.
-(The irony is that this README is really verbose!)

 ##### Workflow
 1. My intentions are to first build responsive templates from small to large (mobile > tablet > desktop).
 Focusing primarily on the main layout sections of the page.